-What’s Happening in September in Gatlinburg & Pigeon Forge
+What To Do in Gatlinburg & Pigeon Forge in September

 September is the month in which we can truly say that Fall is coming.
 It’s the time of harvest celebration and the turn of the seasons reflected in the changing colors of the leaves on the trees, and in this part of the Smoky Mountains it means bluegrass festivals, auto rallies, scarecrows and pumpkins, beer tasting and lots of food, fun and festivity.